AyronK/ayronk/README.md

 I am a Full-Stack developer focused around .NET web technologies and React.
 I enjoy having insights on the entire development path.
 I value quality.
 Not only in code but also end-user experience.
 I have also a brief background with Data Science and Game Development... and a thirst for knowledge - anything new sounds interesting!

 * 🌍  I'm based in Poland
-* 🚀  I'm currently working on [100 Days CSS Challenge](https://ayronk.github.io/my-web-moodboard/)
+* 🚀  I'm currently working on [100 Days CSS Challenge](https://ayronk.github.io/my-web-moodboard/) and organizing my porfolio
-* 🧠  I'm learning Optimizely
+* 🧠  I'm learning Next.js
 * 🤝  I'm open to collaborating on .NET / React libraries
 * :video_game:  For Pokémon fans [Pokémon Move Translator](https://poke-move-translator.netlify.app)